-The BSEE Program provides undergraduates with a broad technical education important for employment in the private or public sector, and it teaches them the fundamentals, current issues, and creative problem solving skills essential for future years of learning.
-At three to five years after graduation, we foresee our graduates able to accomplish the following:
+The BSEE Program provides undergraduates with a broad technical education important for employment in the private or public sector, and it teaches them the fundamentals, current issues, and creative problem-solving skills essential for future years of learning.
+At three to five years after graduation, we foresee our graduates being capable of exhibiting the following:

-- 1. Electrical engineering practice in technical assignments such as design, product development, research, manufacturing, consulting, testing, sales, and management; - 2.
-Participation and leadership on teams comprised of individuals with diverse professional and cultural backgrounds; - 3.
-Continued learning and professional development through such activities as graduate school, distance education, professional training, and membership in professional societies.
+- 1. Electrical engineering practice in technical assignments such as design, product development, research, manufacturing, consulting, testing, sales, and management. - 2.
+An ability to learn new instrumentation and design tools. - 3.
+Effective written and oral communication skills. - 4.
+Continued learning through such activities as graduate school, distance education, professional training, and membership in professional societies. - 5.
+Participation and leadership on teams comprised of individuals with diverse professional and cultural backgrounds. - 6.
+Appreciation of the implications of design in a global, societal, and ethical context.